 Exceptions to this policy may occur if a parent is caring for a child not yet of school age, a child with a disability, a seriously ill child, parent, or grandparent, or if a parent is disabled and cannot work.
 Each application is evaluated individually.
 Please inform the Financial Aid Office in writing of these circumstances at the time of your initial application.

 You must apply for aid at the time the younger sibling applies for admission.
 The financial aid application must be for both children, and if the younger child is admitted and you qualify for aid, both children will receive the same tuition grant.

 Other K-12 and undergraduate tuitions you pay are figured into our calculations of need, but in order to receive aid from us you must apply for aid at all schools your children attend.
-You should note that graduate school tuition money is regarded as an investment rather than an educational expense, in that it rapidly pays for itself in higher income levels.
-With this in mind, both parents and students frequently take out federally subsidized loans, in addition to the direct aid that is available at the graduate level.
+We do not consider graduate school tuition while calculating a financial aid grant.

 No. We do not give academic, athletic, or other merit scholarships.
 Financial aid at Harvard-Westlake is completely need-based.

 Yes.
 All families will file a new Parents’ Financial Statement on the School and Student Services web site where new tax documents are also filed.
 The school evaluates financial aid awards annually.

 Tuition grants are announced with acceptance notices in March.
 The grant amount and detailed information will be included in the online contract.